 Today, computers and other devices are extremely portable and can fit on your lap or in the palm of your hand.
 Today’s devices have many times more computing power, and are used much closer to the body, thus creating health risks that did not exist 20 years ago.

 Heat from your laptop can get very hot and burn and/or irritate you skin, create fertility problems and modify body cells as well as cause other health issues.

-Radiation is generated by a laptop in all directions; bottom, top and sides.
+Radiation is generated by a laptop in all directions: bottom, top and sides.
 Radiation is considered most dangerous when close to the body, particularly in the lap.
 This is referred to as zero distance to the body.
 The DefenderPad® shields for this case.
 Screen and side emissions tend to be much less and the top tends to be the same as the bottom, but less harmful.
-Less harmful because you are not in direct contact with the emissions for long periods of time.
+This is because you are not in direct contact with the emissions for long periods of time.
 These radiation levels are also considered acceptable, low-rise emissions.
-As a rule of thumb, just being one foot away from the source of the emissions, the dangers are negligible.
+As a rule of thumb, if you are one foot away from the source of the emissions, the dangers are negligible.
 Even moving a laptop a few inches away from the lap begins reducing dangers.

 In summary, the most harmful emissions are in the downward direction and the DefenderPad® is designed to shield that direction.
 Emissions should always be shielded if they are touching the human body.